edly-io/academy/contents/tutorindigo.rst

 Customization
 =============

-Do you want to make your Open edX platform look professional and trustworthy?
-Then, you have to use your own branding assets.
-Using your own branding assets will ensure your site stands out and is easily recognizable, therefore, creating a seamless experience for your learners.
+To establish a professional and trustworthy presence on your Open edX platform, it is essential to incorporate your own branding assets.
+This will ensure your site stands out and is easily recognizable, therefore, creating a seamless experience for your learners.
 It will reinforce your brand identity and will connect with your audience better.
 Furthermore, Customization options include modifying settings such as the welcome message, primary color, and footer navigation links.
 With the use of primary and secondary colors, the Indigo theme has highlighted Calls To Action (CTAs) and updated buttons across the platform to drive user engagement.
 The theme allows you to replace these with your brand colors if you desire to build a coherent brand image for your platform.
 Similarly, there are placeholders for you to add your organization’s information through the footer navigation links.
 You can even direct your user to your organization’s privacy policy and terms and conditions.